Dating a Therapist: 15 Pros and Cons

 One of the benefits of being in love with a therapist is that they are usually reliable partners.
 When you have a therapist partner, know that you can always have a shoulder on which to cry.

 A lack of trust is a significant issue in a relationship; without it, no relationship can last long.
-Thankfully, therapists often keep to their words as this skill is essential to maintain their professional obligations and patient satisfaction.
+Thankfully, therapists often keep to their word, as this skill is essential to maintain their professional obligations and patient satisfaction.

 2. You can be vulnerable with them